 - 1. Routine foot care.
-Examples include the cutting or removal of corns and calluses.
-This exclusion does not apply to preventive foot care if you have diabetes for which Benefits are provided as described under Diabetes Services in Section 1: Covered Health Care Services.

-- 2. Nail trimming, cutting, or debriding.

-- 3. Hygienic and preventive maintenance foot care.
-Examples include:

-- Cleaning and soaking the feet.

-- Applying skin creams in order to maintain skin tone.
+Examples include - Cutting or removal of corns and calluses. - Nail trimming, nail cutting, or nail debridement. - Hygienic and preventive maintenance foot care including cleaning and soaking the feet and applying skin creams in order to maintain skin tone.

-- This exclusion does not apply to preventive foot care if you are at risk of neurological or vascular disease arising from diseases such as diabetes.
+This exclusion does not apply to preventive foot care due to conditions associated with metabolic, neurologic or peripheral vascular disease.

-- 4. Treatment of flat feet.
+- 2. Treatment of flat feet.

 - Treatment of subluxation of the foot.

-- 6. Shoes.
+- 4. Shoes.

 - 7. Lifts and wedges.